2017040264/Code-Summarization/README.md

 # Code-Summarization
-My graduation task.The goal is : Give you code,give me comment.
+My graduation task.The goal is : Give you code,give me comments. s